Convert Figma logo to code with AI

 Superfast compression library

 It is focused on high-speed compression, at the best ratio possible.
-All three of DENSITY's algorithms are currently at the pareto frontier of compression speed vs ratio (cf. here for an independent benchmark).
+Density's algorithms are currently at the pareto frontier of compression speed vs ratio (cf. here for an independent benchmark).

 Why is it so fast ?

-One of the biggest assets of DENSITY is that its work unit is not a byte like other libraries, but a group of 4 bytes.
+One of the biggest assets of density is its work unit: unlike most compression algorithms, it is not a byte but a group of 4 bytes.

-When other libraries consume one byte of data and then apply an algorithmic processing to it, DENSITY consumes 4 bytes and then applies its algorithmic processing.
+When other libraries consume one byte of data to apply their algorithmic processing, density consumes 4 bytes.

-That's why DENSITY's algorithms were designed from scratch.
-They have to alleviate for 4-byte work units and still provide interesting compression ratios.
+That's why density's algorithms have been designed from scratch.
+They cater for 4-byte work units and still provide interesting compression ratios.

 Speed pedigree traits